MX SeriesTM

 While the arena is located on one of the college’s main thoroughfares, there are few streetlights, and the existing crosswalk in front of the arena was difficult to see after dark.

-Recognizing the need to improve visibility at this high-traffic crosswalk, the college worked with Carmanah and their local distributor, Coastal Traffic, to add purpose-built, pedestrian-scale overhead lighting.
+Recognizing the need to improve visibility at this high-traffic crosswalk, the college worked with Carmanah and their local distributor, Coastal Traffic, to add purpose-built, pedestrian-scale lighting.
 We recommended a solar-powered system that combined both an overhead Type 3 roadway lighting fixture with our popular and highly visible rectangular flashing beacons (RRFBs).
 Today, the system provides game-goers with a bright, safe place to cross the street both day and night.

-Additional resources for overhead lighting
+Additional resources for crosswalk lighting

 Video On-Demand